If it wasn’t for Herschell Gordon Lewis, I might never have gotten into direct response copywriting.

 - In a sheer display of copywriting virtuosity, Mr. Lewis writes the headlines in Sales Letter #11 in Caribbean dialect!

 - Another fundraising letter, Sales Letter #12 asks for donations to keep a local park open and free from development.

 The $24,000 letter collection you can own for less than what Herschell charges for just a few minutes of his time

 So what is all that really worth to you?

-Well, I am not privy to Mr. Lewis’s fee schedule.
+Well, I was not privy to Mr. Lewis’s fee schedule.
 But even for short 1 to 4-page letters like these, a top copywriter could charge at least $2,000 or more.
 So I estimate conservatively that clients paid Herschell at least $24,000 for the copy in this e-book.

 But you won’t pay $24,500 or $2,400 or even $240 to own the collection of letters and articles, and writings in Herschell Gordon Lewis’s Marketing Success Secrets.

 That’s because it’s available to you now as a downloadable e-book for only $49.
 But as part of this special introductory offer, order now and it’s yours – both the articles and the letter portfolio -- for just $29.
 That’s what HGL charges for just a few minutes of his consulting time, and it’s a savings of $20.

 Our 100% iron-clad guarantee of satisfaction

 Plus, your satisfaction with Herschell Gordon Lewis’s Marketing Success Secrets is fully guaranteed.